aewshopping/ssg-deploy-test/src/posts/reviews/2022-01-21-review-empire_and_righteous_nati.md

 ### An updated view of Korea

-This is the context then for the current situation on the Korean peninsular - a centuries long existence as a single united kingdom, closely connected to Chinese culture, and the trauma of a devastating war in living memory.
+This is the context then for the current situation on the Korean peninsula - a centuries long existence as a single united kingdom, closely connected to Chinese culture, and the trauma of a devastating war in living memory.

 ### Ok but what's the book like?

-Westad's book is a great introduction to this fascinating national history, as revealed by it's foreign and principally Chinese relations.
+Westad's book is a great introduction to this fascinating national history, as revealed by its foreign and principally Chinese relations.

 It does this with three authoritative chapters: the first going from about 1392-1866, the second from 1866-1992, and the third covering 'today' which is up to 2019.
 It is mainly a succinct narrative summary covering the whole period in about 130 pages, with the author's conclusions taking up another 25 pages.